Bobo3980/bobobot/README.md

 -UI

--Program saving data like the email and password
+-saving data like the email and password

 -mutiple accounts on mutiple servers